shreyansh-006/Machine-Learning-Projects/README.md

 $pip install autots
 $pip install yfinance

-Change the array of names of bitcoin as your choice and take name from yahoo finance website
+Change the array of names of cryptocurrencies as your choice and take name from yahoo finance website